Skip to content

 To turn a chatbot into a voicebot, you connect it to a voicification platform that handles the translation between voice and text.
 The platform receives phone calls, converts speech to text using STT engines, sends that text to your chatbot for processing, and converts the chatbot's response back to speech using TTS engines.
 This approach preserves your existing chatbot logic while adding voice capabilities.

-What is the difference between voicebot and chatbot?
+What is the difference between a voicebot and a chatbot?

 A chatbot uses text for communication—users type messages and receive written responses through websites or messaging apps.
 A voicebot uses speech—users speak naturally and receive spoken responses over phone calls.
 Voicebots require additional technology (speech-to-text and text-to-speech) on top of the natural language processing that chatbots use.